 Lisa received an A.B. in Philosophy from Kenyon College, and a J.D. from Boston College Law School.
 Lisa and her husband, Peter Michelson, live in Medfield and have two grown daughters.

-I got involved with CWE initially as a funder, and was immediately drawn to its mission of helping women combat poverty by starting and growing businesses.
-I am also excited by the inclusiveness of CWE’s programming which seeks to serve all women, no matter what their socioeconomic status.
-I am looking forward to helping CWE continue to provide economic opportunity to women and their families.
+I got involved with CWE initially as a funder, and was immediately drawn to its mission of helping women combat poverty and get control of their lives by starting and growing businesses.
+I am also excited by the inclusiveness of CWE’s programming which serves all women, regardless of socioeconomic status, race, religion, culture, language or abilities.
+I am looking forward to helping CWE continue to provide economic opportunity to women and their families thereby improving the communities in which we live and work.